John A. Lejeune: World War I

-With the April 1917 American entry into World War I, Lejeune assumed command of the newly constructed Marine Barracks, Quantico, Virginia; however, his overseas service was inevitable, and in June 1918, he arrived at Brest, France.
+With the American entry into World War I in April 1917, Lejeune assumed command of the newly constructed Marine Barracks, Quantico, Virginia; however, his overseas service was inevitable, and in June 1918, he arrived at Brest, France.
 He was promoted to major general on July 1, 1918.

-Upon reporting to General John Joseph "Blackjack" Pershing, Commander-in-chief (CinC) of the American Expeditionary Forces (AEF) on the Western Front, he was assigned to succeed Charles R. Boardman in command of the 164th Brigade of the 32nd Division but later assumed command of the 4th Marine Brigade, part of the 2nd Division, immediately following the attack of the division in the Battle of Soissons, with Earl Hancock Ellis serving as the brigade's adjutant.
-On July 28, 1918, Major General Lejeune assumed command of the U.S. Army's 2nd Division.
-He was the second Marine officer to hold an Army divisional command, Marine Brigadier General Charles A. Doyen having previously commanded the division for two weeks.
+Upon reporting to General John J. Pershing, Commander-in-chief (CinC) of the American Expeditionary Forces (AEF) on the Western Front, he was assigned to succeed Brigadier General Charles R. Boardman in command of the 64th Infantry Brigade of the 32nd Division but later assumed command of the 4th Marine Brigade, part of the 2nd Division, immediately following the attack of the division in the Battle of Soissons.
+Of note, Earl Hancock Ellis was then serving as the brigade's adjutant.
+On July 28, 1918, Major General Lejeune assumed command of the 2nd Division after its former commander, Major General James Harbord, had been reassigned to command the AEF's Services of Supply.
+He was the second Marine officer to hold an Army divisional command, Brigadier General Charles A. Doyen having previously commanded the division for two weeks.
 Lejeune commanded the 2nd Division during the victorious action at the battle of St. Mihiel in September.
 The operation was a success, and Lejeune sent an order of congratulations to the men of his command:

 Lejeune emphasized tightly coordinated action that emphasized extensive rehearsal and disciplined artillery gunnery.
 This discipline enabled infantry elements to follow closely behind barrages that would otherwise be far too risky.
 This "leaning on the artillery" meant that the enemy faced direct assault while still reverting from the shock of a bombardment.